 It’s been a record-setting year for the mergers and acquisitions market globally.
 Through the first nine months of 2018, the total value of these agreed-upon deals is in excess of $3.3 trillion.
 That’s a 39 percent increase over 2017 levels according to the Financial Times.
 But with each merger or acquisition, one of the key questions becomes how is this going to be paid for?
 Will it be in cash or stock.
-With merger mania on people’s minds, let’s look at the benefits and risks of these payment considerations.
+With merger mania on people’s minds, let’s look at the benefits and risks as well as pros and cons of these payment considerations.

 Cash deals are exactly what they sound like.
 One firm looks at their war chest, figures out if they have enough reserves (combined with that from some strategic partners and other capital providers) to purchase an asset and goes shopping.
 The benefit of cash deals, according to Fox Business, is they tend to be faster and face fewer hurdles in getting the deal closed.
 The numbers certainly seem to validate this assertion.
 In an analysis for worldwide M&A deals between 1992-2017, the M&A Research Center at the University of London found that the failure rate for cash transactions was only 2.9 percent.
 By way of comparison, all other forms of transactions were likely to fail 4.4 percent of the time.

 Another benefit of a cash transaction is it’s relatively simple when it comes to what shape the new entity will take.
 As The Harvard Business Review notes, “In a cash deal, the roles of the two parties are clear-cut, and the exchange of money for shares completes a simple transfer of ownership.”
 They go on to note that with this kind of transaction, the roles are pretty cut and dry when it comes to who will control the new organization, with the purchaser pretty much dictating everything.